Welcome to Prince George County

 The school nutrition program is a totally self-supporting program.
 The program receives no local tax funding or funding from the school system.
 The program is expected to make all of its own money.
 Funds are generated from the sales that are made each day in the school cafeterias and monthly federal reimbursements.

-From these funds the program pays all of the salaries and benefits for our Food & Nutrition employees, purchases all foods, supplies, and equipment.
+From these funds, the program pays all of the salaries and benefits for our Food & Nutrition employees, purchases all foods, supplies, and equipment.
 We have many repairs on our existing equipment that always needs to be taken care of.
 As you can see, the school nutrition program is operating a business.
 This is information that most people do not realize and I feel it is important to share with our families.
-Despite all the regulations, we are doing our very best to serve our students nutritious and quality meals each day.

 We hope that your child/ren enjoy the experience of eating breakfast and lunch with us, we appreciate their business.
 If your child does not eat school meals we would invite them to give us a try.
 We would love to have them as our customer.

 Please call our Food & Nutrition Office if you have any questions; we are here to help.
-This is a unique year and we are learning together how we can accommodate our families needs.
 Our phone number is 804-733-2710.

 The purpose of Prince George Food & Nutrition Department is to promote and improve children's physical, psychological and scholastic well being through healthy school meals served in a positive, cheerful manner and through sound nutrition education.